kevinkahn/softconsole/docs/useagenotes.md

 * The parameter MainChain provides the names in order of the screens accessible normally.
 The parameter SecondaryChain provides a list of screens that are accessible indirectly (see below).
 Any number of screens can be defined.
 * Whenever a color needs to be specified you can use any color name from the W3C list at http://www.w3.org/TR/SVG11/types.html#ColorKeywords
 * The config.txt file supports an "include = filename" parameter to allow breaking it up conveniently.
 This cam be useful if multiple consoles use some of the same screens and you want to have only one version of the description for those shared screens.
+* Some responses from weatherunderground are fairly long phrases that don't display nicely on the weather screens.
+There is a file termshorten list which is a json representation of a Python dictionary that maps phrases to shorter ones for display.
+It is self explanatory if you look at the examples that are prepopulated.
+You can edit this as you wish to add or change phrases to be shortened.

 # Currently supported screens
 * Keypad: mimics the KPL.
 Can support any number of buttons from 1 to 25 and will autoplace/autosize buttons in this range.
 Buttons may be colored as desired.
 Key types are: